 You can use Veeam Agent for Microsoft Windows operating in the managed mode (within the Veeam Agent management scenario) to protect data processed by a failover cluster.
-Veeam Agent for Microsoft Windows supports Windows Server Failover Clusters running on any of the supported Microsoft Windows Server OS versions.
+Veeam Agent supports Windows Server Failover Clusters running on any of the supported Microsoft Windows Server OS versions.
 To learn the full list of versions, see System Requirements.

-Veeam Agent for Microsoft Windows supports data backup and restore for the following types of clusters:
+Veeam Agent supports data backup and restore for the following types of clusters:

 - Windows File Server Failover Clusters

 - Windows Server Failover Clusters that run the following applications:

 - Microsoft SQL Server 2008 SP4 or newer (SQL Server Failover Cluster Instances and AlwaysOn Availability Groups are supported.)